mad-lab-fau/gaitmap/README.md

 ## Installation

-Gaitmap is split into two packages: `gaitmap` and `gaitmap_mad` ([Learn more](https://gaitmap.readthedocs.io/en/latest/source/user_guide/gaitmap_mad.html).
+Gaitmap is split into two packages: `gaitmap` and `gaitmap_mad` ([Learn more](https://gaitmap.readthedocs.io/en/latest/source/user_guide/gaitmap_mad.html)).
-To get access to all available algorithms, you need to install both packages.
+To get access to all available algorithms, you need to install both packages:

 ```
 pip install gaitmap gaitmap_mad --upgrade